-and blackheads with Residul, and it

-costs so little, too, that anyone whose

-face is disfigured by these pests is foolish to keep on with useless creams,

-washes or complicated "beauty treatwith Resinol Soap and hot water, then apply a little Resinol Contment very

-gently.
-Let this stay on ten minutes

-and wash off with Resinol Soap and

-more hot water, finishing with a dash of

-cold water to close the pores.
-Do this

-every morning and evening, and you

-will be surprised to see how quickly the healing, antiseptic Resinol halams soothe and cleanse every pore, leaving the complexion clear and velvety.

-Resinol stops itching instantly and

-mors, dandruff, sores, burns and piles.
+It is so easy to get rid of pimples and blackheads with Residul, and it costs so little, too, that anyone whose face is disfigured by these pests is foolish to keep on with useless creams, washes or complicated "beauty treatments."
+Here's the way to do it: Bathe your face for several minutes with Resinol Soap and hot water, then apply a little Resinol Ointment very Let this stay on ten minutes, and wash off with Resinol Soap and more hot water, finishing with a dash of cold water to close the pores.
+Do this every morning and evening, and you will be surprised to see how quickly the antiseptic Resinol balsams mors, dandruff, sores, burns and piles.